Natchez Trace Mississippi, USA Travel Guide

 Concentrate stops on Native American mounds (Emerald, Pharr, Bynum), historic stands (Mount Locust), Civil War sites (Franklin, nearby Vicksburg), and antebellum homes (Natchez).

-Plan overnights in towns known for their food scenes: Natchez for Southern or fine dining, Tupelo for local fare, Franklin for upscale Southern cuisine, and Nashville for hot chicken or BBQ.
+Plan overnights in towns known for their food scenes: Natchez for Southern or fine dining, Tupelo for local fare, Franklin for upscale Southern cuisine, and Nashville for hot chicken meat or BBQ.

 Discover the region's artistic and architectural treasures.
 From antebellum grandeur to contemporary art, these routes highlight the creative spirit of the South.